 There’s nothing like leaving your home for an important work meeting or social soiree, then realizing that you have cat hair prominently stuck all over your clothing.

-Naturally, cats are determined to do absolutely nothing about this in 2019.
+Naturally, cats are determined to do absolutely nothing about this in the next year.
 They will continue to shed all over your clothes and furniture in the most conspicuous way possible.

 5. Respect Your Human’s Property

 Do you have any new year’s resolutions in mind for your own cat?
+Do you think your kitty will break those resolutions?
 Share them in the comments below!